 That’s why differentiating property listings through high-quality photography and video pays huge dividends.

-Today, the latest marketing weapon in real estate is the use of dramatic camera drone photography & video tours in online listings.
+Today, the latest marketing weapon in real estate is dramatic camera drone photography & video tours in online listings.

 Some agents claim that drones are the most important new technology to enter real estate marketing since the internet.

 Using flying cameras, real estate photographers are producing dramatic, sweeping shots of landscapes, ocean and mountain vistas, and seamless fly-around of gorgeous home exteriors.

 They are also taking shots of homes never before imagined,

 Like… flying down onto a property from 200 feet in the air, highlighting the details of a large, expensive property in dramatic form; then, flying fast 2 feet above a driveway right up to the front door…

 Camera drones and their ground-based cousins, Glidecams, are also being used to tour the inside of a home, creating a flowing, whole-house motion tours in ultra HD that can rival a Hollywood movie…

 That said, a drone will never be able to shoot ALL of the photography & video needed to market a listing.
 There are still certain kinds of photos and videos that a flying camera is not well suited for, including: